The King County Council is most likely days away from adopting a new, market-based program it hopes will create more affordable housing on Vashon.

 Beka Economopoulos said she’s lived in other communities where Inclusionary Housing has been “disastrous.”

-“You’re going to see the density of market-rate units increasing dramatically, which may mean luxury condos and pricey businesses in Town,” she said.
+“You’re going to see the density of market-rate units increasing dramatically, which may mean luxury condos and pricey businesses in town,” she said.
 “This has been shown to drive up overall housing costs.”

-“The Vashon community is not NIMBY (“Not In My Backyard”) and understands that Vashon is very much in need of affordable housing,” Kerry Coughlin said in a written comment.
+“The Vashon community is not NIMBY (“Not In My Backyard”) and understands that Vashon is very much in need of affordable housing,” islander Kerry Coughlin said in a written comment.
 “However, allowing large-scale private market-rate development with a low percentage of affordable housing … does not help the issue, it exacerbates it.”

 “We object to any use of Vashon’s legitimate need for ‘affordable housing’ as a Trojan horse for the overdevelopment of housing units that do very little to benefit those with real need for affordability,” John van Amerongen wrote.